starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 ![continuous-deployment-to-nano-server-in-azure-p3-002]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p3-002.jpg)

+*Note: If you include a Token somewhere in your GitHub Repository in clear text, GitHub will automatically revoke the Token and notify you via e-mail.*

 # Add the new Personal Access Token to Azure Key Vault

 Copy the Personal Access Token and convert it into a secure string in the elevated PowerShell prompt from earlier.